 - Stripe Payment Gateway Plugin for WooCommerce (Credit Card, Debit Card, AliPay, BitCoin, Apple Pay)

-at XAdapter’s Marketplace.
+at WebToffee.
 Almost all card types are supported by the Integration API in all countries around the world.

 WooCommerce stores have been an easy target for online payment frauds and monetary discrepancy incidents.
 As safety is required for both the merchant account and the clients and their financial information.
 It’s a collective responsibility of the user and the service providers to act for the security.

-So while ensuring a safe payment gateway we should ensure that all data encryption, VeriSign SSL certificates and CVV2 verification and any other relevant encryption algorithms is up to date with our service provider.
-We should also make sure that the service provider is providing fraud protection and offer an anti-fraud system with an active chargeback management.
+So while ensuring a safe payment gateway we should ensure that all data encryption, VeriSign SSL certificates, and CVV2 verification, and any other relevant encryption algorithms are up to date with our service provider.
+We should also make sure that the service provider is providing fraud protection and offer an anti-fraud system with active chargeback management.

 Token technology is a next level in security.
 We can use this to replace card digits with a meaningless number, which stops fraudsters from cheating our websites.
 Adding this technology to our websites can help us protect our loyality and prevent card abuses.

-Having more number of options in payments, not only increase the trust of our customers but also give us the access to buyers using different types of payment options.
+Having more options in payments, not only increase the trust of our customers but also give us access to buyers using different types of payment options.

 Further, according to WorldPay, alternative payment methods (other than debit and credit) are going to account for up to 59% of all transactions in 2017, and our payment gateway must be able to handle that variety.

-Since transaction speed is important for our clients; we should avoid gateways which don’t have the necessary capacity to complete the transaction swiftly and leave the customers hanging.
+Since transaction speed is important for our clients; we should avoid gateways that don’t have the necessary capacity to complete the transaction swiftly and leave the customers hanging.